 Other than the blogs, (there are now three of them), the Chef may be able to work for a while in the UK to top up the bank account, this will work for us as we have family that we can stay with for free, if we were having to pay for accommodation, it just wouldn’t be financially viable.
 Registering with a temping agency pays better than a normal contract for chefs and many other industries.

 So, there are ways and means.
-We did this before, 10 years ago, we can do it again.
+We did this before, 10 years ago for our first year long trip, we can do it again.
 At the end of the day, long term slow travel is cheaper than living at home.